Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5d-ethical-dimensions/5d10-framework-implications.md

 **What are the framework's own moral commitments?**

 The competitive framework embeds specific moral commitments that should be explicitly acknowledged and defended:

+Core Moral Commitments of the Competitive Ethical Framework

 | Moral Commitment | Justification | Implications | Potential Criticisms |
 |------------------|---------------|--------------|-------------------|